alikerr/alikerr.github.io/content/english/software/_index.md

 ## Lmod
 ---

 The main feature of Lmod is the hierarchical module system to provide a better control of software dependencies.
 Modules for software items that depend on a particular core module (toolchains: a compiler suite, a MPI library) are only accessible after the core modules are loaded.
 This prevents situations where conflicts appear when software items built with different toolchains are loaded simultaneously.
 Lmod will also automatically unload conflicting modules and reload their dependencies should toolchain change.
 Finally, by manipulating module root paths, it is possible to provide more than one software stack per HPC system.
-For more information, please refer to the software stacks available on Grex.
+For more information, please refer to the software stacks available on Grex and using modules [page](software/using-modules).

 ## How to find the software with Lmod Modules
 ---

 A "software stack" module should be loaded first.
-On Grex, there are two software stacks, called __GrexEnv__ and __CCEnv__, standing for the software built on Grex locally and the software environment from Compute Canada, correspondingly. __GrexEnv__ is the only module loaded by default.
+On Grex, there are two software stacks, called __GrexEnv__ and __CCEnv__, standing for the software built on Grex locally and the software environment from the Alliance (Compute Canada), correspondingly. __GrexEnv__ is the only module loaded by default.

 When a software stack module is loaded, the **module spider** command will find a specific software item (for example, GAMESS; note that all the module names are __lower-case__ on Grex and on Compute Canada software stacks) if it exist under that stack: